InternLM/xtuner/xtuner/configs/deepseek/README.md

 ## Full Parameter Fine-tune

 Full parameter fine-tune DeepSeek V2 236B needs at least 64 A100-80G.
+The full-tuned model will be saved to `${WORK_DIRS}/hf_model` by `HFCheckpointHook`.

 ### slurm